Moylan files motion to vacate injunction against abortion ban

 "Except for two sections of Public Law 20-134 discussed within, the permanent injunction in this case relies exclusively on Roe and its early progeny, which the court in Dobbs held 'was egregiously wrong from the start,'" the memorandum stated.

-Now that Roe has been overruled, the OAG argued that the First Amendment is not a legal basis to enjoin enforcement of the anti-solicitation clauses in the Guam ban.
+Now that Roe has been overruled, the OAG argued, the First Amendment is not a legal basis to enjoin enforcement of the anti-solicitation clauses in the Guam ban.

+These are the provisions of the old law that make it a misdemeanor for a woman to solicit a drug or substance or to submit to an operation that induces abortion.
+There is also a provision that makes it a misdemeanor to solicit a woman to have an abortion.

 Old law